joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >    {: .question}
 >
 > 8. **Rename** files to MF Trapnell, BP Trapnell, CC Trapnell, MF graphTrapnell, BP graphTrapnell and CC graphTrapnell, respectively.
-> As you can see, the output consists of a table with p-values and frequencies for each GO type, plus an image with a graph view of the GO type, where you can visualize the enrichment results and highlighted enriched ontology branches.
+> As you can see, the output consists of a table with p-values and frequencies for each GO type plus an image with a graph view of the GO type, where you can visualize the enrichment results and highlighted enriched ontology branches.
 >
 >    > ### {% icon comment %} Comments
 >    > For each GO term we obtain a p-value corresponding to a single, independent test.
 Since we are making multiple similar tests, the probability of at least one of them being a false positive increases.
 Therefore we need to make a correction for multiple testing.
 >    {: .comment}
 >
 >    > ### {% icon question %} Questions
 >    >